Skip to content

 Phillips S9000 prestige travel case

 Unique to the S9000 Prestige is the QI Pad, which is a wireless charging pad that charges up the shaver when it is placed on the pad.
 This QI Pad seems quite gimmicky at first, however, after using this shaver for a short while I found it extremely useful and convenient.
-The QI Pad is optional and does hike the overall price up.
+The QI Pad is optional and hikes the overall price.

 The S9000’s performance is extremely good, providing a very comfortable and close shave.
-It is surprising how quiet the razor is despite how well it cuts (it sounds like hair is not being removed, but it sure is).
+I was surprised by how quiet the razor is despite how well it cuts (it sounds like hair is not being removed, but it sure is).

 shaving with the Phillips S9000 prestige shaver